Shashankwer/Getting_and_cleaning_Data_Project/README.md

 3. Recording the data related to training observation: The step is similar to step 2, however, the data is obtained from  ./train/subject_train.txt, ./train/X_train.txt, ./train/y_train.txt.
 4. The test and train data are merged by merging the data obtained from step 2 and step 3 using rbind() function.
 10299x563 is the dimention of the data vector.

+1. In order to load the variable names as the classification given in the features.txt, the features.txt is loaded into "features" data frame.
+2.